ome/omero-cli-zarr/README.rst

     $ omero zarr export Image:1 --metadata_only
     $ omero zarr export Plate:2 --metadata_only

+    # To export Key-Value pairs from Wells in a Plate as a CSV file,
+    $ omero zarr export_csv Plate:1 --skip_wells_map my_key:*

 NB: If the connection to OMERO is lost and the Image is partially exported, re-running the command will attempt to complete the export.